 Four hundred and ninety-two women reported incidents of sexual assault, a category encompassing sexual harassment, assault, and rape.

-Then on Monday, January 4, Cologne police chief Wolfgang Alberts that crimes of “a completely new dimension” had taken place in the city on New Year’s Eve and that the suspected perpetrators appeared to be Arab or North African.
+Then on Monday, January 4, Cologne police chief Wolfgang Alberts announced that crimes of “a completely new dimension” had taken place in the city on New Year’s Eve and that the suspected perpetrators appeared to be Arab or North African.
 The event immediately hit the front pages of the national and international press.

-“1,000 men molest women in Cologne,” the popular German news site Deutsche Wirtschafts Nachrichten Two days later, the front page of Bild, Germany’s number one tabloid, of “Sex mobs across Germany.”
-And daily newspaper Die Welt, citing anonymous police sources, most suspects were Syrian refugees newly arrived in Germany.
+“1,000 men molest women in Cologne,” the popular German news site Deutsche Wirtschafts Nachrichten proclaimed.
+Two days later, the front page of Bild, Germany’s number one tabloid, warned of “Sex mobs across Germany.”
+And daily newspaper Die Welt, citing anonymous police sources, said most suspects were Syrian refugees newly arrived in Germany.

 Volunteer Alexander Schoen was there, but didn’t see anything